Al Burda Award

 About

-The award recognizes creativity and excellence in the practice of traditional Islamic disciplines and pays tribute to the complexity of the Arabic language through receiving original submissions from poets, calligraphers, and artists whose work is inspired by the Prophet Mohammed, the Holy Quran, and hadiths.
-As of 2018, over 300 winners have been awarded in recognition of their distinguished work.
+The award recognizes creativity and excellence in the intrinsic value of Islamic art and culture through the practice of traditional Islamic disciplines and pays tribute to the complexity of the Arabic language through receiving original submissions from poets, calligraphers, and artists whose work is inspired by the Prophet Mohammed (PBUH), the Holy Quran, and hadiths.
+As of 2021, over 330 winners have been awarded in recognition of their distinguished work.

-Al Burda Award has traditionally celebrated 3 disciplines:
+Al Burda Award is known for celebrating 3 disciplines:

 • Poetry (Classical and Nabati)